 Alternatively, the dropshipper can apply for himself to be considered a registered importer and include the fees in the purchase price.
 However, this is only possible without any problems if he receives the goods himself – which in turn does not correspond to the classic dropshipping model.

-Income Tax for Dropshippers
+VAT complications and accounting Income Tax for Dropshippers

 Of course, VAT, import VAT, and customs duties are not the only taxes dropshippers have to pay.
 As the owner of a dropshipping business, like most entrepreneurs based in Europe, you are subject to income tax.
-However, the laws, tax rates and special regulations differ from country to country.
+However, the laws, tax rates, and special regulations differ from country to country.
 In Germany, for example, you are subject to unlimited VAT liability if you not only have your registered office but also your permanent place of residence in Germany.
 Furthermore, the world income principle applies, according to which all income generated worldwide, i.e. sales to customers worldwide, are taxable.
 Similar regulations also apply in other EU countries.
 If you have questions about income tax, you should consult a regular tax advisor.

 VAT complications and accounting in dropshipping